We frequently talk about the gender gap in science, technology, engineering, and math (STEM) fields, and why getting more girls in STEM is important.

 Making a Change Starts With You

-While this list highlights some of the black STEM leaders who made impactful innovations to the science, technology, engineering and mathematics fields, it is by no means an exhaustive list of the numerable accomplishments of black innovators.
-For more reading, I’d recommend this list of black women game changers in STEM, this website on black inventors, or the History Makers.
+While this list highlights some of the black STEM leaders who made impactful innovations to the science, technology, engineering, and mathematics fields, it is by no means an exhaustive list of the numerable accomplishments of black innovators.
+For more reading, we recommend this list of black women game changers in STEM, this website on black inventors, or the History Makers.

-If you’d like to share other individuals who have made STEM what it is today, feel free to send me an email at firstname.lastname@example.org or leave us a list of your inspiring innovators in the comments section below so we can feature them in future pieces.
+If you’d like to share other individuals who have made STEM what it is today, feel free to send an email to email@example.com or leave us a list of your inspiring innovators in the comments section below so we can feature them in this post, or future pieces.

 Get inspired at an iD Tech Summer Program

 Does your child want to code the next big program like Alan Emtage, innovate a new technology like Mark Dean, or start a game-changing organization like Kimberly Bryant?
 Join us at iD Tech this summer and encourage the awesome in your child!